WesleySerrano/allegroGame/README.md

 # AirMeshApplication
-An Demo Application using Air Meshes Physics system.
+A Demo Application using Air Meshes Physics system.
 Made as a MsC. thesis